RBGKew/Reconciliation-and-Matching-Framework/deduplicator/readme.md

-# deduplicator-framework-app
+# deduplicator

 ## quick introduction
 This project is a generic de-duplication framework using Spring and Lucene.

 It runs in two modes - deduplication and match.
 - Deduplication:
 	operates on a single data file and looks for duplicate records within it.
 - Match:
 	operates on two data files, and looks for matching records between the two.

 In order to run it needs two know two things:
 - the directory `data-dir` containing the config-, input- and future output- files
 - optional: the path of the `config-file` (a spring bean context file), relative to `data-dir`,